anthraxx/arch-svn-package-to-git/README.md

 ### Requirements:
 - Python 3.8
+- git
-- git-filter-repo (this package is in `community`)
+- git-filter-repo
+- bash
+- findutils
+- coreutils
+- grep

 ### Rewrites:
 - Replace author name and e-mail via `AUTHORS` file
 - Strip git-svn related git-svn-id from commit messages
 - Strip svn specific $Id$ property
+- Tag all repository releases

 ### GitSVN checkout:

-The gitsvn checkout must be a bare clone that is setup as a mirror in order to make single branch cloning work appropriately and be able to easily fetch and update from the remote for all branch related refs.
+The gitsvn checkout must be a bare clone that is setup as a mirror in order to make single branch cloning work appropriately and be able to easily fetch all branch related refs from the remote.

 git config:
 ```